-Dairies are the only Washington State livestock operations whose manure management is inspected and regulated by WSDA, in accordance with Washington's Dairy Nutrient Management Act (Dairy...1998).
-Dairies are required to register with WSDA's Dairy Nutrient Management Program, develop nutrient management plans, maintain records of manure applications, and are inspected regularly by DNMP staff.
-As a result, dairies are the facilities about which most information is available.
-Dairy support animals (dry cows, calves, and heifers) are sometimes kept in adjacent facilities and sometimes (in the case of calf and heifer raising operations) moved offsite until maturity.
+Commercial dairies are the only Washington State livestock operation whose manure management is inspected and regulated by WSDA, in accordance with Washington's Dairy Nutrient Management Act (Dairy, 1998).
+Dairies are required to register with WSDA's Dairy Nutrient Management Program, develop nutrient management plans, maintain records of manure applications, conduct soil tests, and each dairy's manure management systems are inspected regularly.
+As a result, dairies are the facilities with the most information available regarding management practices, animal numbers, and structures onsite.
+Dairy support animals (dry cows, calves, and heifers) are sometimes onsite or in adjacent facilities and sometimes (in the case of calf and heifer raising operations) moved offsite until maturity.

-Whether nitrogen or other contaminants move from operational units to surface or ground water depends on dairy age, management practices, meteorological conditions, soil types, geological conditions, unsaturated zone thickness, and groundwater characteristics.
-Several studies have attempted to quantify nitrogen loading from entire farms and identify which sector (pens, lagoons, or irrigated fields) makes the largest contribution.
-Two studies in California used monitoring wells up- and downgradient from different management units in an attempt to measure nitrogen additions from each management unit (Harter et al. 2002, van der Schans et al. 2009).
-Harter monitored groundwater at 5 dairies for 4 years and found that it was very difficult to exclude effects from neighboring management units, they concluded that the largest nitrogen contributor on dairies was manure-treated cropland.
-Total contributions from cropland were much larger than pens or lagoons largely because the acreage of cropland was much larger and made it difficult to distinguish contributions from pens and lagoons (Harter et al. 2002).
+Whether nitrogen or other contaminants move from dairy facilities to surface or groundwater depends on dairy age, management practices, meteorological conditions, soil types, geological conditions, unsaturated zone thickness, and groundwater characteristics.
+Several studies have attempted to quantify nitrogen loading from entire farms and identify which source (pens, lagoons, or irrigated fields) makes the largest contribution.
+Two studies in California used monitoring wells up- and downgradient from different potential sources in an attempt to measure nitrogen additions to groundwater from each management unit (Harter et al. 2002, van der Schans et al. 2009).
+Harter monitored groundwater at 5 dairies for 4 years and found that although it was very difficult to distinguish effects from neighboring sources, the largest nitrogen contributor on dairies was manure-treated cropland.
+Total contributions from cropland were much larger than pens or lagoons largely because the acreage of cropland was much larger and made it difficult to identify contributions from individual pens and lagoons (Harter et al. 2002).
 Another study in California used monitoring wells to calibrate groundwater models specific to 2 dairy farms in California.
 The study identified nitrate-N losses of 486 kg/ha-yr from manure-treated fields, 872 kg/ha-yr from pens, and 807 kg/ha-yr from lagoons (van der Schans et al. 2009).
-Another study conducted by a University of California at Davis (UC Davis) team assessed nitrate loading to ground water in prominent agricultural and dairy production areas within the Tulare Lake Basin and Salinas Valley of California.
+Another study conducted by a University of California at Davis (UC Davis) team assessed nitrate loading to groundwater in prominent agricultural and dairy production areas within the Tulare Lake Basin and Salinas Valley of California.
 The UC Davis study estimated loading from pens at 75-1,000 kg N/ha-yr.
 Based on a variety of estimates of seepage rates from manure lagoons and lagoon nitrogen concentrations the UC Davis study estimated nitrogen loading from lagoons at 200-2,000 Mg/year for the entire study area.
 With a total lagoon area of 1,265 ha this results in a loading rate of 158-1581 kg N/ha-yr (Viers et al. 2012).